joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/07/theater/ruth-negga-macbeth-tonys.html?searchResultPosition=2

 **How the Texans and a Spa Enabled Deshaun Watson’s Troubling Behavior**\
-`Watson met at least 66 women over a 17-month period, far more than previously known.
+`Watson met at least 66 women for massages over a 17-month period, far more than previously known.
 He had help from the Houston Texans, including nondisclosure agreements, in making appointments.`\
 https://nytimes.com/2022/06/07/sports/football/deshaun-watson.html?searchResultPosition=3

 **Charlotte Frank, Shaper of New York City Curriculums, Dies at 93**\